Neymar to be assessed by PSG after ankle injury

 Neymar, 27, was braced for the toughest match of his career midweek amid a rape allegation.

-Neymar vehemently denies the accusation and posted an Instagram video, in which he claimed the allegations are an attempt to "extort" him.
+Neymar vehemently denies the accusation and posted an Instagram video on Sunday, in which he claimed the allegations are an attempt to "extort" him.

 He is now facing a police investigation in Brazil after publishing intimate pictures of the alleged victim within the social media video.